-It’s obviously no secret I love houseplants.
-One of million the reasons I love them is because many of them have the ability to clean the air of toxins!
+It’s no secret I love houseplants.
+One of the million reasons I love them is because many of them can clean the air of toxins!

-When I found out about the NASA Clean Air Study, I researched specific air purifying houseplants and bought several of them.
+When I found out about the NASA Clean Air Study, I researched specific air-purifying houseplants and bought several.
 My favorites right now are the Snake Plant and the Spider Plant.

 These are some of my favorite houseplants that clean air in your apartment, home, office, or anywhere!

 Pictured below is my Spider Plant.
-I just recently re-potted him into a hanging planter and I am debating whether to put him in the sun room, our bedroom, or the bathroom.
-Regardless, did you know that Spider Plants have the ability to clean the air??
+I recently repotted him into a hanging planter, and I am debating whether to put him in the sunroom, our bedroom, or the bathroom.
+Did you know that Spider Plants can clean the air??

 My Favorite Air Purifying Houseplants

 English Ivy in your house is great for reducing airborne particles.
-They are great houseplants for your bathroom because they need a lot of water and will enjoy the humidity.
-English Ivy is native to the woods, so they will thrive in bright (but filtered lighting) or consistent low-light.
+They are great houseplants for your bathroom because they need a lot of water and enjoy humidity.
+English Ivy is native to the woods to thrive in bright (but filtered lighting) or consistent low-light.
 Ivy does not like temperature changes and will need occasional pruning.
-Contrary to popular belief, ivy is not easy to take care of because they do not like temperature changes, need occasional pruning, regular misting, and repotting every 2 years or so.
+Contrary to popular belief, ivy is not easy to take care of because they do not like temperature changes need occasional pruning, regular misting, and repotting every 2 years.

-These plants have the color variations of a snake and are also know as “Mother-in-Law’s Tongue.”
-They are perfect plants for the bedroom because they are low-maintenance and give off oxygen making it easier to breathe at night.
-Snake Plants are incredible air filters and will remove formaldehyde, trichloroethylene, xylene, toluene, and benzene from the air.
-They are easy to take care of – seriously, they are nearly indestructible.
+These plants have the color variations of a snake and are also known as “Mother-in-Law’s Tongue.”
+They are perfect plants for the bedroom because they are low-maintenance and give off oxygen, making it easier to breathe at night.
+Snake Plants are incredible air filters and remove formaldehyde, trichloroethylene, xylene, toluene, and Benzene from the air.
+They are easy to take care of – seriously; they are nearly indestructible.
 If you are a serial houseplant killer, I highly recommend getting Snake Plant!
 (I also recommend you check out my #stopkillinghouseplants posts)

-Spiderplants are non-toxic to animals and great for reducing toxins in your home or office.
-They love humidity so they thrive in bathrooms.
-If you are noticing the ends of the leaves turning brown, give it a tad more water or move it to a location with higher humidity (such as the above mentioned bathroom).
-Another reason the tips of the leaves are turning brown is because there may be too much fluoride in your tap water; just simply trim off the brown tips and switch to distilled water.
+Spider plants are non-toxic to animals and great for reducing toxins in your home or office.
+They love humidity, so they thrive in bathrooms.
+If you notice the leaves’ ends turning brown, give it a tad more water or move it to a location with higher humidity (such as the bathroom as mentioned above).
+Another reason the leaves’ tips are turning brown because there may be too much fluoride in your tap water; trim off the brown ends and switch to distilled water.

-Aloe Vera is another great houseplant for purifying the air.
+Aloe Vera is another excellent houseplant for purifying the air.
 It comes in all shapes and sizes.
-Like other succulents, Aloe needs well draining soil, lots of sunlight, and time to rest during the winter.
+Like other succulents, Aloe needs well-draining soil, lots of sunlight, and time to rest during the winter.